 “Well I actually watched the new Michael Bay film last night.”

 Mark’s immediate grin said it all; “Three words: A. Maze.
 Ing.
-This is like his 10th genuine classic in a row — the Michael Baysance continues..”
+This is like his tenth genuine classic in a row — long may the Michael Baysance continue…”

 Jack laughed, though he’d already seen the term used in one of the reviews now scrolling through his HUD.